delacruzralph/Weight-To-Plate-v2/README.md

 Live Website: https://delacruzralph.github.io/Weight-To-Plate-v2/

 Note: This is v2 of Weight To Plate. v1 can be found here: [v1 repository](https://github.com/delacruzralph/Plate-Weight-Calculator).
-Changelist will be included at the bottom of this README.md

 ## Technologies Used